Club: Club Universidad de Chile | Opening: 1938 | Capacity: 48,665 seats

 Few changes were made to the stadium in the decades following until the stadium underwent a major renovation in 2009.
 This renovation included the replacement of all seats and an upgrade of various facilities.

-Initially it was also planned to install a roof, but this was postponed after an earthquake struck the country early 2010.
+Initially, it was also planned to install a roof, but this was postponed after an earthquake struck the country eary 2010.
 The remodelled stadium officially reopened in September 2010.

-Estadio Nacional de Chile is owned by the municipality of Ñuñoa, and it used for most home matches of the Chilean national team.
+Estadio Nacional de Chile is owned by the municipality of Nunoa, and is used for most home matches of the Chilean national team.

-It also gets used by Club Universidad de Chile for most of its home matches, though the club has the intention to build a new club-owned stadium in the upcoming years and has recently been moving away quite a few home matches to Estadio Santa Laura Universidad (also because Estadio Nacional is regularly unavailable).
+It also gets used by Club Universidad de Chile for most of their home matches, though the club has the intention to build a new club-owned stadium in the upcoming years.

 (photos of the present Estadio Nacional de Chile below)

 Estadio Nacional is located in the Ñuñoa area at about 5 kilometres south-east of Santiago de Chile’s historic centre (Centro).
-The stadium lies about 4 kilometres south of Santiago’s more upscale Providencia area.
-It is part of a complex featuring various other sports facilities.
+The stadium lies about 4 kilometres south of Santiago’s well-off Providencia area.

-Metro station Ñuble lies a 15-minute walk away from the stadium.
-You can reach this station with the green line L5 from the city centre.
-Take the line in the direction of Vicente Valdés.
+Metro station Nuble lies a 15-minute walk away from the stadium.
+You can reach Nuble station with the green line L5 from the city centre.
+Take the metro in the direction of Vicente Valdes.
 If coming from the Providencia area, a change from the red L1 to the green L5 at station Baquedano is necessary.

 From Providencia it will in fact be quicker to catch a bus to the stadium.
 Line 103, 114, 117 and 515 will take you from metro station Pedro de Valdivia (or metro Manuel Montt) directly to the stadium (stop Estadio Nacional).
 Line 106 and 126 also connect metro Manuel Montt with the stadium.

-Furthermore one can catch bus 510 from metro station Los Héroes in the centre, or, even better, line 508, which crosses right through the city centre over Merced.
+You can furthermore catch bus 510 from metro station Los Heroes in the centre, or, even better, line 508, which crosses right through the city centre over Merced.
 Bus 515 can be caught from metro Bellas Artes.
 All buses pass directly by the stadium.

 Address: Avenida Grecia 2001, Ñuñoa, Santiago

-Estadio Nacional is located in a rather dull residential neighbourhood with little entertainment around.
+Estadio Nacional is part of a larger sports complex that is located in a rather quiet residential neighbourhood with little entertainment around.
 While there is the odd local bar or restaurant around, eating and drinking is better done in Santiago’s centre or Providencia area.

-Ticket prices may vary somewhat depending on the occasion, but typically range between CH$ 5,000 and CH$ 30,000.
+Ticket prices may vary somewhat depending on the occasion, but typically range between CH$ 6,000 for a seat behind the goal and CH$ 35,000 for the best seats at the main stand.
+Prices will go up for high-profile matches though.

 Relevant Internet links